Opera

 • Immerse yourself in the stunning landscapes that inspired Georgia O’Keeffe, the “Mother of American Modernism,” as you tour the grounds of Ghost Ranch, where O’Keeffe lived and painted many of her best-known landscapes over five decades.

-• Tour the Gerald Peters Gallery and meet with a renowned Indigenous artist to discuss the treatment of contemporary issues through art.
+• Step inside the life of an artist as you tour their studios and galleries and meet with a renowned Indigenous artist to discuss the treatment of contemporary issues through art.

 Trip Host: Judy Barie